Upstatement/ups-public-library/src/entries/what-is-css.md

 ---
 layout: layouts/entry/index.njk
 title: What is CSS?
-date: 2021-01-16
+date: 2021-01-17
 tags:
   - css
   - basic
 nextEntryTitle: Cascade, Inheritance, & Specificity
 ---

 CSS (Cascading Style Sheets) is the language used to describe how HTML should look.
-CSS allows us to write **rules** (also known as **rulesets**) containing descriptions of how things should look (**style declarations**), and select which elements each ruleset should apply to.
+CSS allows us to write rules (also known as rulesets) containing descriptions of how things should look (style declarations), and select which elements each ruleset should apply to.
 A ruleset looks like this:

 ```css
 selector {